jojayaro/swpc_delta/README.md

 # SWPC Solar Wind Data to Delta Lake in Rust
-This repo was created as a Data Engineering POC of how to use Rust to ingest streaming data.
+This repo was created as a Data Engineering POC of how to use Rust to ingest data from an API with a non standard payload.

 SWPC provides real time solar wind data with 1 min updates.
 This is an interesting dataset to ingest because it is not a JSON standard payload and it updates frequent enough to pose a challenge.
 Request payload contains data for the last hour so if there is a failure with the requests the pipeline can recover if it is within the last hour.
 Future update will include the posibility of using the 7 day dataset in case that a failure lasts longer.
 Code will also be improved to handle the large amount of files due to the 1 minute updates.